jpknwls/Breathe/README.md

 ## Purpose

+***Breathe*** is an iOS app built with SwiftUI.
 The purpose behind ***Breathe*** is to provide simple access to a number of different breathing routines.
-While doing some research on my own, I came across an interesting body of literature on the patterns and timings used in breathing routines.
-These routines were simple—simple enough that I thought I ought to build a small app to explore them further. ***Breathe*** guides you through simple breathing routines, like Box Breathing or Pranayama, with a pulsing animation and haptic alerts providing subtle feedback.
+While doing research on breathing exercises, I realized there was a lot of overlap between common routines, in terms of how they were structured.
+These routines were simple—simple enough that I thought I could build a small app to explore them further.

 ## Stack

 - SwiftUI
 - UserDefaults

+## Design

-We use a simple stack here.
+I use a simple stack here.
 Just needing to store a few pieces of information per breathing routine, we can simply store an array of routines in the UserDefaults as our model.
-For our views, we can allow users to *create*, *search* for and *delete* routines, as well as *play* them.
+For the views, we want to allow users to *create*, *search* for and *delete* routines, as well as *play* them.
 For CRUD views, we use a standard list + sheet architecture.
-For the player view, we designed a custom view.
+For the Player view, we designed a custom view that ******guides you through a breathing routine, like Box Breathing or Pranayama, with prompts, a pulsing animation and haptic alerts.

-## Code
+### Routes

+- /

+Displays a tab view for BoxPlayer, PranayamaPlayer, CustomRoutines and Settings.

+- /[...]Player

+Displays a custom view to conduct the breathing routine.

+- /customRoutines

+Displays a list of routines.
+Allows adding, reordering and deleting.

+- /settings/

+Allows the changing of app colors.